section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 ---

 ### Prerequisites
-Be sure to have the following requirements installed and running if you'll like to follow the coding part.
+Be sure to have the following requirements installed and running to follow the coding part.

 1. Command Line Interface running on administrative privileges.